ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "My fingers," said Elizabeth, "do not move over this instrument in the masterly manner which I see so many women's do.
 They have not the same force or rapidity, and do not produce the same expression.
-But then I have always supposed it to be my own fault--because I will not take the trouble of practising.
+But then I have always supposed it to be my own fault -- because I will not take the trouble of practising.
 It is not that I do not believe my fingers as capable as any other woman's of superior execution."